 Our community commitment also includes taking an active role in many local foundations, associations and institutions.
 These include:

-- Surrey Memorial Hospital Foundation: Jacy Wingson is past president and a member of the Board of Directors.
+- Surrey Memorial Hospital Foundation: Jacy Wingson, QC is past president and a member of the Board of Directors.
 This year McQuarrie Hunter announced a commitment to donate $50,000.

 - Royal Columbian Hospital Foundation: David Worthington is on the Board of Directors and Wade Winkler was previously co-chair of the Gala Committee.
 Our firm makes annual donations to the Foundation and sponsors various Foundation activities.